 We performed the ‘windowed call’ analysis to complement the individual call analysis weaknesses.
 Firstly, unlike the individual call analysis, the windowed call analysis focussed on entire bat activity periods.
 It provided a broad and somewhat coarse characterisation of the echolocation in single and multi-bat activities.
 Secondly, the windowed call analysis provided us the opportunity to create ‘virtual multi-bat’ activities (23,47), by adding two single bat activity recordings together.

-Each bat activity audio was split into consecutive 50 ms windows (See Figure 2.2, SI ?? for details of window splitting).
-We chose a window duration of 50 ms as it provided high spectral resolution (20 Hz at 250 kHz sampling rate) that allows to distinguish between multiple CF components that may be contained in the window.
-Initial observations showed that 50 ms was about the longest observed duration of a bat call in our data, and was about twice the length of typical calls.
-To exclude windows without calls or with very faint calls, we excluded all windows whose RMS level was less than 20 dB above the maximum RMS level of silent windows (for details, see SI ??).
-From the remaining windows that contained echolocation calls, we measured each window’s received RMS level, dominant frequencies and FM lower frequencies.
-We chose these measurements to complement the analogous measurements in the individual call analyses.
-The dominant frequencies describe the CF frequencies of multiple calls in the same windows and were defined as local peaks of the smoothed power spectrum (rolling mean average, 100 Hz bin-equivalent window) with a level of not more than 14 dB below the highest peak (for details see SI ??).
-Dominant frequencies complement the CF peak frequency measurement of individual calls.
-For instance, if bats ‘widen’ the bandwidth of their CF frequencies in groups to reduce overlap, we expect an increased dominant frequency range in multi-bat activities.
-FM lower frequencies were defined as the lowest frequencies extracted from each identified FM region in a spectrogram representation of the window (see SI ??).
-FM lower frequencies in the windowed analysis are analogous to the i/tFM lower frequency of the individual call analysis.
-The RMS level describes the received level of the window, and was defined as the root-mean-square of all samples in a window.
-In a single window, there could be multiple terminal and dominant frequency measurement, but only one received RMS level measurement.
+Each bat activity audio was split into consecutive 50 ms windows (Figure 2B, SI ?? for details of window splitting).
+A window duration of 50 ms provided high spectral resolution (20 Hz at 250 kHz sampling rate) to distinguish multiple CF components, and it was about twice the typical call duration and approximately the maximum call duration.
+To exclude windows without calls or with very faint calls, we only analysed windows whose RMS SPL was at least 20 dB above the maximum RMS SPL of silent windows (for details, see SI ??).
+From these windows that contained echolocation calls, we measured each window’s received dominant frequencies, FM lowest frequencies and RMS SPL, to complement the analogous/corresponding measurements in the individual call analyses.
+The window’s dominant frequencies are the CF frequencies of all calls in the window and were defined as local peaks of the smoothed power spectrum (rolling mean average, 100 Hz bin-equivalent window) with a level of not more than 14 dB below the highest peak (for details see SI ??).
+Dominant frequencies complement the CF peak frequency measurement of individual calls. lower frequencies were defined as the lowest frequencies (at 10 dB below the level of the peak frequency of the FM-component ??? – AS IN IND.
+CALL ANALYSIS???) extracted from each identified FM region in a spectrogram representation of the window (see SI ??).
+FM lowest frequencies in the windowed analysis are analogous to the i/tFM lowest frequency of the individual call analysis.
+The RMS SPL, i.e., the root-mean-square of all samples in a window, describes the average received sound pressure level of the total window.
+Per window, there could be multiple dominant and FM frequency measurement, but only one received RMS level measurement.

-We created ‘virtual multi-bat’ data by combining single bat audio-files that were of similar durations (SI ??).
-This generated a ‘null’ dataset of multiple bats that were echolocating together without altering their calls in groups.
-We performed the same windowed call analysis on the virtual multi-bat audio as described above for the real multi-bat audio, to compare real echolocation during group flight during virtual group flight without call alterations.

-3 Statistical analysis
+2.5 Statistical analysis

-We observed up to four bats flying in the cave at the same time.
-Especially in the individual call dataset the number of recordings of multi-bat (≥ 2 bats) calls was low (N=177, 40, 7, 2 for group sizes of 1, 2, 3, 4 respectively,), we thus combined all bat activity periods with ≥ 2 bats into a multi-bat class and compared ‘single’ and ‘multi’ bat (≥2 bats) calls in the individual call analysis.
+We observed up to four bats flying together in the cave at the same time.
+Since the number of recordings with more than one bat was low, especially in the individual call dataset (N=177, 40, 7, 2 for group sizes of 1, 2, 3, 4 respectively,), we combined all bat activity periods with ≥ 2 bats into a multi-bat context and compared call parameters between single- (N=177) and multi-bat contexts (N=49).

-3.1 Individual call analysis
+2.5.1 Individual call analysis